Analysis | Let’s put Trump’s massive 1980s financial losses into context

 How many years have you been working?

-The tool above assumes, of course, that Trump’s losses were spread out evenly over the course of a year.
+The tool above assumes, of course, that President Trump’s losses were spread out evenly over the course of a year.
 But still: It gives you some sense of the scale of how much Trump lost during that period.

 We learned that Tuesday evening, when the New York Times published a story looking at 10 years of data from Trump’s tax returns.
 (The source of that information was not identified.)
-The numbers are stunning when you consider them: More than $1 billion in losses for Trump from 1985 to 1994.
+The numbers are stunning when you consider that Trump lost more than $1 billion from 1985 to 1994.

 The Times didn’t detail every loss in every year.
-What it did detail looks like this, with Trump’s losses accelerating dramatically in 1989.
+What it did detail looks like this, with Trump’s losses accelerating significantly in 1989.

 Remember, too, that this was the loss reported in each year.
 The scale of the losses becomes more obvious when considered in 2019 dollars.
-The total jumps from $1.2 billion to $2.2 billion.
+The total increases from $1.2 billion to $2.2 billion.

-But let’s just consider that $1,173,600,000 that Trump lost according to his returns.
+But let’s just consider that $1,173,600,000 that Trump lost, according to his returns.
 Just how much is that?

-If you got the entire amount in $100 bills, and started lining them up end-to-end starting at the entrance to Trump Tower, the chain of bills would stretch to New Orleans, assuming a flat surface the entire way.
-If, instead, you decided to stack the bills, the stack would be the height of Trump Tower — more than six times over.
-It would be the tallest erected structure in the world by more than 1,500 feet.
+If you got the entire amount in $100 bills and lined them up end to end starting at the entrance of Trump Tower, the chain would stretch to New Orleans, assuming a flat surface the entire way.
+If, instead, you stacked the bills, they would be the height of Trump Tower — more than six times over.
+It would top the tallest erected structure in the world by more than 1,500 feet.
 Take the Burj Khalifa and add two Trump Towers on top, and the stack of Trump’s debt would still be taller.

 And that’s in hundreds.